Sam (ugly dog)

 His owner, Santa Barbara resident Susie Lockheed, took him in as a rescue dog in 1999 from his first owner.

-Media

-In 2005 Sam starred on Criss Angel's 2005 Mindfreak Halloween Special which aired on the A&E Network.
+In 2005, Sam starred on Criss Angel's 2005 Mindfreak Halloween Special, which aired on the A&E Network.
 Sam played the role of Angel's cat, dressed up in a Halloween costume.

 Sam was featured on Japanese television, New Zealand radio and the Daily Telegraph in England.

-Death

 Due to heart complications, Sam was euthanized on November 18, 2005, just 11 days after his 15th birthday.